 When the game is launched, the user will witness the connection protocol and be informed of the progress in the UI itself.
 When a Room is joined or created, the player enters an resizable Arena where up to 4 players may exist at a time.
 Players can run and turn, as well as fire.
 The beam fired by each player will affect the health of other players when hit.
 When your health is 0, it's game over and you leave the Arena.
 You are then presented with the intro screen again letting you start a new game if wanted.

 This tutorial assumes only the very basics of using the Unity Editor and programming.
 However, it's preferable to have a good knowledge and some experience with creating regular, non networked games in order to concentrate on the new concepts Photon Networking introduces.

 Creating a New Unity Project

-Make sure you work with either Unity 4.7 or any Unity 5 versions.
+Make sure you work with either a Unity version equal or higher than 5.3.7p4.
 Create a fresh Project, this is recommended when working on tutorials in general.
 Then once you have assimilated concepts and design patterns, apply them back to your own projects.

 Importing PUN and Setup

-Open the Asset store and locate the PUN asset and download/install it.
-Let Unity Recompile when you have imported all the Pun Assets.
+Open the Asset Store and locate the PUN 2 asset and download/install it.
+Let Unity Recompile when you have imported all the PUN Assets.